eanopolsky/monitor-modem/README.md

 SIGUSR2 puts monitor-modem into keep_link_up mode.
 This is the default mode, so SIGUSR2 is intended to reverse the effect of sending SIGUSR1.

+monitor-modem comes with a control script for sending these signals called monitor-modem-control.sh.
+Here is a sample crontab that turns off the modem between 2am and 5am every day, and leaves it on the rest of the time (unless the modem dies and needs to be power cycled).

+    0 2 * * * /usr/local/sbin/monitor-modem-control.sh keep_modem_off
+    0 5 * * * /usr/local/sbin/monitor-modem-control.sh keep_link_up

 Because monitor-modem spends most of its time sleeping, and because bash cannot act on a signal it has received until the currently executing command has finished, it may take several minutes for monitor-modem to switch modes after a signal has been received.

+Note for developers: If this delay in responding to mode switching ever becomes a problem, it can be worked around by running the sleep command as a subprocess and following up with a wait statement.

 # FAQ